sumitmandal5/GameMaster/README.md

 # Edge Cases
 1. What if just before fetching the image, it gets deleted.
 AWS S3 is very reliable.
 However it is a design choice if we want to handle this scenario.

+# Improvements
+1. Improve unit testing
+2. Improve debugging
+3. Improve documentation
+4. Handle more edge cases and errors
+5. Dockerize the project for deployment
+6. Finalize deployment strategy and do the changes